codeztech-atique/commit-reviewerui-frontend/README.md

-# Commit Reviewer
+# Commit Reviewer Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+This frontend application is part of the "Commit Reviewer" project.
+It is developed with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1 and compatible with Node.js version 21.7.

 ## Development server